ChicoState/clipbee-ux/README.md

 **Executive Summary**

-- **Prototype** for Clipbee Extension which allows for a **high fidelity** extension
+- [**Prototype**](phaseIII/protocol.pdf) for Clipbee Extension which allows for a **high fidelity** extension
 - **User Testing** was conducted and feedback was given by **real users**
   - Both **Quantitative** and **Qualitative** data was collected.
-  - Data revealed that Clipbee needs a better gui and more polishing
+  - Data revealed that Clipbee needs a better gui and provide more clarity to features
-- The Clipbee extension was confusing at most, but most users were willing to eventually try it out if more polishing came to it.
+- Clipbee was said to be confusing to some but most users said they would personally use it after more polishing.

 [Full phase III report](phaseIII/)